 By Dr Tony Alessandra (Alessandra & Associates) and Bo Hanson (Coaching Consultant and Director of Athlete Assessments)

-Athlete Assessments has three unique, sports behavioral profiling products: AthleteDISC for athletes, CoachDISC for coaches and ManagerDISC for team managers, sports administrators and other sports professionals.
-These leading edge products are the only specific behavioral profiling products for athletes, Coaches and sports professionals available in the world today.
+Athlete Assessments has three unique, sports behavioral profiling products: AthleteDISC for athletes, CoachDISC for coaches and Sport ManagerDISC for team managers, sports administrators and other sports professionals.
+These leading edge products are the only specific behavioral profiling products for athletes, coaches and sports professionals available in the world today.

 So, to quickly identify the styles of other people ask these two questions:

-Are they more guarded and task-oriented or open and people-oriented?
+- Are they more guarded and task--orientated or open and people--orientated?

 - Frequently uses gestures and voice intonation to emphasize points